Last updated on June 18, 2026

 Nevinyrral's Disk is the classic sweeper from the โ90s.
 The worst thing about this card is that, as it enters tapped, you canโt trick players into overcommitting, but at the same time, it slows the game down just by being on the battlefield.
 For EDH purposes, what matters most is that itโs a colorless board wipe, and very fitting for Grixis-color commanders () since most of this list is Selesnya cards ().

 Dismantling Wave can be a โsimpleโ three-for-one in your typical Commander game for just 3 mana.
-Of course, you can destroy everything for 8 mana and draw a card, but getting only three enchantments can be a good mana investment and a semi-board wipe.
+Of course, you can destroy everything for 8 mana and draw a card, but getting just those three enchantments can be a good mana investment and a semi-board wipe.

 Weโve got some Cataclysm variants in this list, so letโs begin with the original.
-When you cast this card, each player will sacrifice down to their best enchantment.
-Itโs good that the sacrifice clause gets around indestructible/hexproof.
+When you cast this card, each player will sacrifice down to their best enchantment, which conveniently gets around indestructible/hexproof.

 Mythos of Snapdax is a little 3-color twist on Cataclysm, where you can choose the cards that stay and the cards to be sacrificed when paying the full Mardu () cost, circling around the obvious downside.
-Now you get the best cards, and they keep the worst ones.
+Tragic Arrogance offers the same effect for 1 mana more, but has a mono-white color identity, so it's played way more often.

 Cataclysmic Gearhulk is the โbestโ Cataclysm since you can bounce it and reanimate it.
 Since it's an artifact creature, you have some flexibility in what you can keep around, too.

 At instant speed, Rampage of the Clans is a massive Beast Within for artifacts and enchantments.
 Itโs an interesting response before a wrath effect.
 You donโt even care if you lose some of your cards, as theyโll be upgraded.
-This card is interesting in decks that make a lot of artifact tokens or Treasure/Food, as a way to hit hard the next turn.
+This is a much more proactive take on this type of card, since you'll want to load up on artifact tokens or Treasure/Food, destroy them all, and hit hard the next turn.

 Besides the lovely art, Fade from History is a very powerful way to reduce all enchantments down to just a couple of 2/2s.
-Similar to Rampage of the Clans, you want this against decks that make artifact tokens, and youโll play it in Commander decks that care about bears or 2/2 creatures (Ayula, Queen Among Bears, Duskana, the Rage Mother).
+Youโll play it in Commander decks that care about bears or 2/2 creatures (Ayula, Queen Among Bears, Duskana, the Rage Mother), though it's pretty easy to slot into most green decks with low artifact/enchantment counts.

 Akroma's Vengeance destroys almost everything you want, or you can draw a card by cycling it.
 Six mana is expensive, but itโs something you can easily maindeck in casual EDH.